Read This First

 Prompt 2: Provide a clear picture of the free will landscape.
 Where do most philosophers, cognitive scientists, psychologists, and neuroscientists stand on this issue?

-The central claim is this: The landscape of free will is diverse and multifaceted, with different disciplines bringing their own perspectives and methodologies to bear on the question.
+In plain terms: The landscape of free will is diverse and multifaceted, with different disciplines bringing their own perspectives and methodologies to bear on the question.

 The landscape is diverse, with strong arguments for libertarian free will, determinism, compatibilism, and skepticism.